 There are dozens of FERC-regulated hydropower projects on the mainstem Connecticut River and its tributaries.
 Some dams are quite large, producing thousands of megawatts of electricity.
 Their individual and cumulative river impacts are also huge.
 These dams affect flows and water levels from the headwaters region, 410 miles from Long Island Sound, to the Holyoke Dam, 86 miles from the Sound.
 Hydro dams run our appliances, but dams disconnect rivers and block the movement of migratory and resident fish and other aquatic animals.
 They create reservoirs where people boat and swim but reservoirs warm rivers, impede natural river flows and accumulate sediment, burying important river bottom habitat.

-Five Connecticut River facilities up for new licenses
+Five Connecticut River Facilities Up for New Licenses

 Beginning in the fall of 2012, FERC began the relicensing process for five hydroelectric facilities in northern MA and southern VT that produce over 30% of hydropower generation in New England.
 Together they affect more than 175 miles of the Connecticut River.
-FERC last issued licenses for these facilities between the late 1960s and 1980s, and all are due to expire in April, 2018.
+FERC last issued licenses for these facilities between the late 1960s and 1980s, and all were originally due to expire in April, 2018.